 Once a sequence of language courses has begun, a student may not revert to a lower-level course.
-Students may obtain up to six credits through the Villanova summer program abroad in France.
+Students may obtain up to six credits for the major or minor through the Villanova summer program, or up to 9 credits through the semester program abroad in France.